 2. Talk to locals and I don’t mean the hotel concierge who will give you a coupon book, and send you off to the beautiful touristy parts of town.
 Talk to your cab driver or vendors at the local farmer’s market, and ask them where the best local hole-in-the-wall restaurants are.
 Finding authentic foods does not always translate into finding 5-star restaurants.
 Those authentic local foods may come from a gourmet restaurant, but they might also come from a food truck, a farmer’s market or a family-owned restaurant.

 3. Find a food tour…it’s a delicious and entertaining way to learn about a city, and it’s a chance to visit a variety of locally-owned restaurants in one afternoon.
 Most food tour operators pride themselves on getting off-the-beaten path, and serving foods that help tell the story of the area.
-If you’re on the West Palm Beach Food Tour, you’ll start your day with an Ahi Tuna Tostada piled high with a fresh, locally grown mango and avocado salsa.
+If you’re on the West Palm Beach Food Tour, you’ll experience the flavors of south Florida.
 If possible, schedule your food tour at the beginning of your vacation because most food tours leave you with a list of recommended restaurants to enjoy during your visit.

 4. Take a cooking class to discover local ingredients and local flavors.
 Imagine taking a salsa making class in Mexico or a crepe making class in Paris…delicious and educational.

 5. Enjoy a Farm-to-Table Dinner on a farm!
 Many restaurants pride themselves on farm-to-table cuisine, but why not go straight to the source and have dinner at the farm?
 Here in West Palm Beach, Swank Farms hosts al fresco dinners with local chefs and local produce.